KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the server or the client cannot be reached for a previously specified period of time.

-    throw [System.Runtime.Remoting.RemotingTimeoutException]::New("the server or the client cannot be reached for a previously specified period of time.")
+    throw [System.Runtime.Remoting.RemotingTimeoutException]::New('the server or the client cannot be reached for a previously specified period of time.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.Remoting.RemotingTimeoutException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.Remoting.RemotingTimeoutException.aspx)